 Here’s a video that shows you how ISO works in less than a minute.
 Once you've seen the differences your ISO setting can create for an image, we'll move to how it works in combination with the other two important settings: aperture and shutter speed.

 ISO doesn’t work alone, it is simply one camera setting that affects your image.
+We also need to consider the camera sensor size, for example.
 Let’s see what happens when we combine these settings and what kinds of images you can create.

 ISO + shutter speed + aperture